caikit/website/docs/architecture_layers.md

 ### Data Streaming

 For many AI workloads, especially `training`, data volumes quickly escape the bounds of in-memory iterables.
 There are numerous solutions for managing iterables of data backed by disk or even remote services.
 In `caikit`, these are all managed via the [DataStream](https://github.com/caikit/caikit/blob/main/caikit/core/data_model/streams/data_stream.py) utility.
-This class provides consistent iteration semantics wrapping arbitrary [python generators](https://wiki.python.org/moin/Generators).
+This class provides consistent iteration semantics by wrapping arbitrary [python generators](https://wiki.python.org/moin/Generators).

 **datastream_example.py**